 Gerco de Ruijter

-Duth artist Gerco de Ruijter (1961) experiments with the eye of the camera in an unusual way.
+Dutch artist Gerco de Ruijter (1961) experiments with the eye of the camera in an unusual way.
 He photographs landscapes through a camera attached to a kite.
-The bird?s eye perspective and absence of a horizon line, our eye’s normal orientation point, create a peculiar and enigmatic abstraction of the Dutch landscape, making De Ruijter’s photographs closer to painting than to documentary photography.
+The bird's eye perspective and absence of a horizon line, our eye’s normal orientation point, create a peculiar and enigmatic abstraction of the Dutch landscape, making De Ruijter’s photographs closer to painting than to documentary photography.
 De Ruijter’s inventive and experimental working method permits us to go beyond the physical restrictions of our human vision.
 His work reminds us of our desire to see and our will to be able to realize an impossible experience.

 In films shot from his kite, it becomes apparent how little control De Ruijter has over the images his camera records.
 Go and have a look at two of these films, shot from a kite (Quicktime): mov1 and mov1.